 Description of impactComplex fluids are fluids with structure.
 Examples are polymeric fluids, fluids with rigid or flexible solid particles and fluids consisting of multiple phases.
-Under flow the structure can change significantly: polymers can develop high local stresses due to extensional flows, particles can migrate or align/cluster and droplets can merge or break-up.
-In order to study these complicated phenomena numerical methods need to be used and developed.
+Under flow, the structure can change significantly: polymers can develop high local stresses due to extensional flows, particles can migrate or align/cluster and droplets can merge or break up.
+In order to study these complicated phenomena, we develop numerical methods.

 |Category of impact||Research Topic/Theme (at group level)|